What they are

 Following the assessment a responsible person will be given a documented copy of their Fire Risk Assessments.
 Fire Officers carry out many spot visits to businesses and require the responsible person to supply documentation.
 Not producing a risk assessment report is an offence and can result in enforcement notices being issued.
 Insurance companies require all clients to comply with Fire Safety Order 2005 when processing claims.
 The Fire Service believe they have now given businesses enough time to familiarise themselves with these new fire safety laws and will look to increase their ‘spot visits’ year on year.

 After receiving a report we are able to help with remedial works, emergency plans and training

 The responsible person has a legal obligation and responsibility to maintain and make certain that their employees and business premises are protected from potential fire hazards.

 You have to manage you risks as fire authorities have a statutory duty to enforce compliance in accordance with current regulations and they may serve a notice to you.
 In the most severe cases you will potentially get a fine or prosecutions that may result in imprisonment.

 Not having a risk assessment can also cause serious disruption to your business and you will have penalties which could be imposed under the regulations if you do not comply.
 Risking the well-being and lives of your employees, visitors or emergency services is careless and can become a dangerous reality in the event of a fire.

-Don’t risk the lives and well-being of your employees, visitors or the emergency services that may need to attend your site in the event of a fire.
+Please don’t risk the safety and well-being of your employees, visitors or the emergency services who may need to attend your site in the event of a fire.

 Risk Assessment Calculator